-To interrupt the countdown and allow a restart, push and hold both the up-arrow key and down arrow key for one second.
+To interrupt a countdown and allow a restart, push and hold both the UP and DOWN arrow keys for one second.
 The load will start immediately.

 When the drive reaches the limit of faults set by the adjustable parameter, it will remain OFF and the display will indicate the type of fault on the top line.
 The second line will read RESTART?
 ENTER.
 Press ENTER to clear the fault and restart the load.
 The fault counters in the Restart Log will all be reset to zero.
 See Section 3.8, Restart Log, for more information.